pimpcapital/ParallelGit/README.md

      ├──index.jsp
      └──style.css
 ```
-Because all object references in Git are the hash values of their contents, whenever a file's content has been changed, its hash value also changes and so do their parent directories'.
+Because all object references in Git are the hash values of their contents, whenever a file's content has changed, its hash value also changes and so do their parent directories'.

 **All changes are staged in memory before committed to the repository**.
-Hence, there is no write access made to the hard drive when `MyFactory.java` is being updated.
+There is no write access made to the hard drive when `MyFactory.java` is being updated.

-When `Gfs.commit(...).execute()` is called, ParallelGit creates a blob object for the updated content.
-To make this blob reachable, ParallelGit creates the tree objects for its parent directories i.e:
+When `Gfs.commit(...).execute()` is called, ParallelGit creates a blob object for the new file content.
+To make this blob reachable, ParallelGit creates the tree objects for its updated parent directories i.e:
 ```
 1) /app-core/src/main
 2) /app-core/src
 3) /app-core
 4) /
 ```
-After the root tree object is created, ParallelGit creates a commit and makes it the new `HEAD` of the branch.
+After the root tree object is created, ParallelGit creates a new commit and makes it the `HEAD` of the branch.

 #### Complexity

-The important property in the performance aspect is the size of the repository has little impact on individual task's runtime and memory foot print.
+The important property in the performance aspect is the size of the repository has little influence on individual task's runtime and memory foot print.
 The resource usage per task is predominantly decided by the number and the sizes of the files in the task scope.

-However, it would be incorrect to say the time and space complexities are linear to the size of a request as there are Git has other internal overheads at different stages.
-One worth mentioning overhead comes from the siblings of the involved nodes.
-The more sibling a node has, the more references its parent tree object needs to store. e.g Loading a file with 2000 siblings in the same directory takes more time (and CPU cycles) than loading a file with only 2 siblings.
+However, it would be incorrect to say the time and space complexities are linear.
+A **hidden cost** that wasn't mentioned above is the impact from the files' siblings.
+The more sibling a file has, the more references its parent tree object needs to store. e.g Loading a file with 2000 siblings in the same directory takes more time (and CPU cycles) than loading a file with only 2 siblings.

 Advanced features